(Online) Engaging Your Critical Thinking Skills

 Critical thinking is a learnable skill that will develop your ability to question assumptions, build constructive arguments, solve problems and negotiate positive relationships.
 In today’s world of informational overload, it is also a powerful way to increase your capacity for effective, directed action.
 Employers note that critical thinking is a necessary skill for employees to successfully bridge the gap between technical information and customer needs in all sectors, currently lacking in up to 40% of new hires.*

-This online professional development workshop includes two meetings where we will learn and practice every aspect of critical thinking in a fun and supportive atmosphere.
-The two main aspects of critical thinking are covered in detail, first the perceptual aspect of critical thinking, followed by the rational aspect in the second class.
-There will be some optional practice activities provided between classes to sharpen your skills.
-The material is cumulative, meaning that the new material in the second session builds on what is learned in the first, leading to a full understanding and toolkit for application in nearly any situation.
-A third, optional meeting is offered as a bonus practice session at the end of the course, but no new material will be introduced at that time.
+In this online professional development workshop, we will learn and practice every aspect of critical thinking in a fun and supportive atmosphere.
+The two main aspects of critical thinking are covered in detail, first the perceptual aspect of critical thinking, followed by the rational aspect.
+The material is cumulative and builds on itself, leading to a full understanding and toolkit for application in nearly any situation.

 Critical thinking can improve your ability to make decisions, solve problems, advocate for a cause and communicate more effectively in your personal and professional relationships.
 All you need is an open mind, your natural curiosity and a willingness to step back and reflect.

-This program is being offered by the UMaine Hutchinson Center and the UMaine Business School.
+This program is being offered by UMaine Extension and the UMaine Business School.

 *New study: 42 percent of U.S. managers think robotics, automation will be job-killers.
 (2018, Jul 17).
 The Public Record, 42, 2.